camerongreen/alq/README.md

 # Installation

-* Add alq.test to your /etc/hosts file
+* Add alq.test and rodeos.test to your /etc/hosts file
 * Ensure you have docker and docker-compose installed
 * mkdir alq.test
 * cd !$